 Option 1: Do not use QPSK and 16QAM MCS.

 Option 2: Keep all MCS from BS demodulation requirements.

+Option 3: Keep all MCS for BS demodulation requirements, but with applicability rule that IAB-DU only needs to pass the test with the supported highest modulation order based on BS declaration.

 Recommendations for 2nd round: